 Silverlight is a trademark of Microsoft Corporation in the United States and other countries.

-Sun, Solaris and Java, are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. or other countries.
+Sun, Solaris and Java, are trademarks or registered trademarks of Oracle® Corporation in the U.S. and other countries.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.